Nuvoton-Israel/loadsvf/README.md

 3: Error

 **-m transfer mode:**
-enable PSPI mode if bit 0 is set
+1: PSPI mode (default if not specified)
-enable directGPIO if bit 1 is set
+0: GPIO mode

 **-f frequency:**
 force running at specific frequency in Mhz for PSPI mode.